Skip to content

 The error message includes the missing principal path, for example principal.tenant.id.

-If the plugin denies a query, SQL is not executed and the tool returns the plugin's reason.
+If the provider denies a query, SQL is not executed and the tool returns the provider's reason.

-If the plugin rewrites SQL into a non-read statement or a multi-statement query, the read-query validator rejects it before execution.
+If the provider rewrites SQL into a non-read statement or a multi-statement query, the read-query validator rejects it before execution.

 Limits

-• The open-source agent does not include a built-in row-filter or SQL-injection review plugin.
+• The open-source agent does not include a built-in row-filter or SQL-injection review provider.

 • The framework does not define a required policy schema beyond enabled, provider, and the optional principal.* pre-check convention.